US-based speciality athletic retailer Foot Locker has closed its acquisition of athletic footwear and apparel retailer Eurostar (WSS).

 Foot Locker’s brand portfolio includes Foot Locker, Kids Foot Locker, Champs Sports, Eastbay and Sidestep among others.

-Last month, the company acquired Japanese premium sneaker and apparel retailer atmos for $360m.
+Last month, the company announced agreement to buy Japanese premium sneaker and apparel retailer atmos for $360m.

 atmos runs a network of 49 stores worldwide, including 39 in Japan, under the atmos and atmos pink brands.
 The retailer generated around $175m in revenue last year.